UniMath/UniMath/README.md

 The [UniMath subdirectory](UniMath/) contains various packages of formalized mathematics.
 For more information, see the [UniMath Table of Contents](UniMath/CONTENTS.md).

-Some scientific articles describing the contents of the UniMath library are listed in the [wiki](https://github.com/UniMath/UniMath/wiki/Documentation:-Articles-describing-UniMath).
+Some scientific articles describing the contents of the UniMath library or work using it are listed in the [wiki](https://github.com/UniMath/UniMath/wiki/Documentation:-Articles-describing-UniMath).

 Contributing to UniMath